vmware-tanzu/tanzu-framework/addons/metrics-server/readme.md

-# TKG Addons for Pinniped
+# TKG Addons for Metrics Server

 ## How to install and use the Metrics-Server addon using ytt